Migrating a Celo L1 Node

 Troubleshooting

 If you encounter difficulties during the migration that are not covered below, please reach out to our team.
-You can also checkout the celo-l2-node-docker-compose
+You can also check the celo-l2-node-docker-compose

 README and the celo-migrate